awslabs/assisted-log-enabler-for-aws/README.md

 * If no trail is configured, one is created and configured to log to the bucket created.
 (Single Account only as of this release)
 * If Amazon EKS Clusters exist, audit & authenticator logs are turned on.
 * Amazon Route 53 Query Logging is turned on for VPCs that do not have it turned on already.
+* NEW!
+Amazon S3 Server Access Logs are created for buckets that do not have it turned on already.
+   * This does not include for S3 buckets created by Assisted Log Enabler for AWS
+   * Amazon S3 Server Access Logs require buckets that reside in the same account & region, so additional buckets for Amazon S3 Server Access logs are created for this.

 ## Running the Code